|

 In this edition, the spotlight is on societal embedding of new & emerging technologies, and the anticipatory ethics matrix.

 Welcome, old and new readers!
 TechEthos is an EU-funded project that brings together a team of ten scientific partners and six science engagement organisations to work together on the ethics of new and emerging technologies.
+Our overall goal is to produce ethics guidelines that enable the inclusion of ethical and societal values in the earliest phases of technology design and development.

 This "ethics by design" approach will not only provide value for researchers and innovators, but also for related stakeholders such as research funding bodies, research ethics committees, and the future users of our three technology families: Climate Engineering, Neurotechnologies and Digital Extended Reality.